cruidin/white-duck-says-hello/README.md

 ## Introduction </a>

-White Duck Says Hello! is a humourous one page website about a duck who is learning JavaScript and wants to show off the new skills he can do.
+White Duck Says Hello! is a humourous two page website about a duck who is learning JavaScript and wants to show off the new skills he can do.

-The basic idea for this project is to tell stories through words and illustrations.
+The basic idea for this project is to tell simple interactive stories through words and illustrations.

-If time is on my side I intend to add a simple tarot/chance game.
-I intend to do that in a very simple way: click and generate a random card which will display an illustration and a text for the card.

 Because I have been struggling to understand JavaScript I decided to keep it simple and try to make the most of it.

-It comprises of 4 different sections.
+It comprises of 2 different sections, displayed in boxes, plus some extra simple effects like changing the background colour of the pages.

 This project was conceived as a response to our JavaScript Essentials Porfolio 2 project at The Code Institute for their Full Stack Web Development Program.
 It comprises of an interactive front-end website.